OUR WORK IN SOUTH SUDAN

 Updated:

-of women in the programme have some primary school education
+of women in the programme in 2022 had no formal education before joining

 Photo: Charles Lomodong